webstudio-is/webstudio-cli/README.md

 ## Installation

-Add CLI to your project locallt by running `yarn add --dev @webstudio-is/cli` or globally by running `yarn i -g @webstudio-is/cli`
+Add CLI to your project locally by running `yarn add --dev @webstudio-is/cli` or globally by running `npm i -g @webstudio-is/cli`

 Now you can run `wstd --help` to show the manual.